Last Updated on June 28, 2022

 - Next, inspect the wall and see if it needs any filling.
 Mostly, after prying off the loose paint, you will find a few spots that will need filler.
 You may use wood filler or putty to fill up the gaps properly for an even finish.

-- You will need to mix 1-gallon hot water with ½ cup of TSP to clean the surface properly.
+- You will need to mix 1 gallon of hot water with ½ cup of TSP to clean the surface properly.

 - After cleaning the surface, allow it to dry entirely.
 Then, apply a quality primer and wait until it cures.